mhalbritter/graal-native-image-analysis/README.md

 * When including reflection invoke in `reflect-config.json` for methods which are not called at runtime, native-image adds the code to the executable
     * This was expected and can bloat the executable with dead code
+* When using reflection, minimizing the reflectifly called elements (methods / constructors) improves the executable size
+    * Bigger classes with more methods are better than small classes with less methods, because every class has a constructor, which counts towards the executable size

 ## Analysis of executable size